PRODYNA/magnolia-cms-mailchimp-integration/README.md

 When the action is clicked a new SubApp is displayed.
 The user can add the information of the form as shown below
 ![[create-batch-import.png]]

 The Import Name must be unique.
-Additionally the CSV file must have the correct format, as shown in the sample below *(the header must be email_address and below must be the list of emails)*. ![[sample_csv.csv]]
+Additionally, the CSV file must have the correct format, as shown in the sample below *(the header must be email_address and below must be the list of emails)*. ![[sample_csv.csv]]
 #### Action: Execute Batch Subscribe
 When an item of the browser is selected and the action is clicked, the content of the csv file is sent to Mailchimp in order to subscribe emails to the list.

 ## Sync to Mailchimp Status
-An important piece of information for Campaings and List entities is the Sync Status.
-This information is visible on the Campaigns browser and the Lists brower and can have one of the following statuses:
+An important piece of information for Campaigns and List entities is the Sync Status.
+This information is visible on the Campaigns browser and the Lists browser and can have one of the following statuses:
 - Red: The JCR information of the selected item, does not exist in Mailchimp.
 - Yellow: The JCR information (previously imported from Mailchimp), has been modified.
 This information is not the same as the Mailchimp respective information.
 - Green: The JCR information of the selected item is the same as the Mailchimp respective information.